vladelets-vselennoy/AWS-AutoGluon/project/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-TODO: not that much good my model performed
+TODO: not that much good my model performed in terms of RMSE

 ### If you were given more time with this dataset, where do you think you would spend more time?
 TODO: hyper parameter tuning. trying various configurations